mapninja/CV/README.md

    * Sub-Surface remote sensing techniques, software and hardware, including Ground Penetrating Radar, Magnetometry and Electric Resistivity
    * Archaeological excavation and survey data collection methods
    * Kite and Balloon Aerial Photography techniques (I come with my own IR/RGB aerial rig)
- * Expertise in planning, implementation and management of long-term GIS projects
+ * Planning, implementation and management of long-term GIS projects
- * Expertise in designing and implementing integrated, multi-user geospatial field data collection systems
+ * Designing and implementing integrated, multi-user geospatial field data collection systems
- * Expertise in digitization of cartographic materials, including rare and physically sensitive collections
+ * Digitization of cartographic materials, including rare and physically sensitive collections
- * Expertise in cartography for research and scholarly publication
+ * Cartography for research and scholarly publication
- * Expertise in writing technical content
+ * Writing technical content
- * Expertise in designing and delivering GIS training programs
+ * Designing and delivering GIS training programs
- * Expertise in supporting high level use of spatial data, technology and methods in research and teaching
+ * Supporting high level use of spatial data, technology and methods in research and teaching
- * Expertise in the administration, distribution and management of enterprise GIS software and services in an academic and research environment
+ * Administration, distribution and management of enterprise GIS software and services in an academic and research environment
- * Expertise and particular enthusiasm for supporting field data collection in remote and challenging environments
+ * Particular enthusiasm for supporting field data collection in remote and challenging environments

 ### Professional Experience
 ____